qingli411/gotmwork/README.md

-# gotmwork
+# gotmwork #

 This is my [GOTM](http://gotm.net) working directory.

-## setup.sh

-Bash script to set up the source code, test cases and tools from Github.
+Use `setup.sh` to set up the source code, test cases and tools from Github.
+Use `build_src.sh` to compile the source code.

+## tools/ ##

+A set of tools to preprocess observational data for input and postprocess GOTM output data.

+- Change the entry value of a namelist.

+  `nmlchange`

+- Query the value of en entry in a namelist.

+  `nmlquery`

+- Convert input observational data from netCDF to formatted text file.

+  `nc2dat`

+- Preprocess the input data for GOTM and modify the namelist accordingly.

+  `casepreproc`

+- Plot time series from GOTM output.
+Accept multiple variables.

+  `plot_ts`

+- Plot time series of profile from GOTM.

+  `plot_pfl`

+- NCL script to prepare the net heat flux (excluding shortwave) data from longwave, sensible and latent heat fluxes for GOTM.

+  `ocs_heatflux.ncl`

-## namelist/
+## namelist/ ##

 Directory for all namelist

+## data/ ##

+Directory for data description file in XML

-## source/
+## cases/ ##

-Directory for all the modifications / additions to the source code
+Test cases.